Articulate Ink: History

-Articulate Ink is a printmaking collective formed in January 2010 by Amber Dalton, Caitlin Mullan, and Michelle Brownridge, later joined by Karli Jessup.
+Articulate Ink is a printmaking collective formed in January 2010 by Amber Hanover (Dalton), Caitlin Mullan, and Em Ironstar (formerly Michelle Brownridge), later joined by Karli Jessup.

 The business plan was developed in a university course.

 The founders started in a small space and had minimal equipment.

 Their studio in the Creative City Centre, in a restored heritage building at 1843 Hamilton Street above The Capitol in downtown Regina, opened in the fall of 2011.

 Articulate Ink used income from early commissions to expand its studio, acquired or was given equipment and received a grant from the Saskatchewan Arts Board.

-The Saskatchewan Network for Art Collecting chose Brownridge, Dalton, Jessup and Mullan as their Artist of the Month for February 2012.
+The Saskatchewan Network for Art Collecting chose Ironstar, Hanover, Jessup and Mullan as their Artist of the Month for February 2012.

 In 2013 Articulate Ink moved from the top floor of the Creative City Centre to a larger space on the second floor more suitable for its workshops and activities.

 As of 2015, Articulate Ink was the centre's largest tenant.

 Articulate Ink joined with Ink Slab Printmakers of Saskatoon to form the Saskatchewan Printmaker's Association.

 Articulate Ink was a finalist in 2015 for the Saskatchewan Young Professionals & Entrepreneurs (SYPE) Volta Award for a young entrepreneur or team that has demonstrated operating success in Saskatchewan.